Ami Parekh

 Ami Parekh (born 10 January 1988) is an Indian-American former competitive figure skater, who represented India in international competitions.
 She is an eight-time Indian ladies' champion.
 In 2007, she became the first figure skater representing India to compete in a senior ISU event and has competed twice in the World Figure Skating Championships and three times at the Four Continents Figure Skating Championships.
-Her younger brother Amar Mehta is also a competitive figure skater.